President Donald Trump, VP Mike Pence Will Attend SpaceX Launch, Report Says

 According to Politico, Trump was prompted to attend by Florida Representative Michael Waltz.
 In a Friday interview, Waltz indicated that the president was “fired up” about the historical significance of the event and spoke symbolically about the launch in relation to Trump’s efforts to relaunch the American economy amid the ongoing COVID-19 crisis.

-“With everything going on, the relaunch of America, the relaunch of our economy, the relaunch of Florida, the symbolism I think is really exciting,” he said. “[Pres.
-Trump] appreciates it for how important it is for Florida’s economy, how important it is for the country.”
+“With everything going on, the relaunch of America, the relaunch of our economy, the relaunch of Florida, the symbolism I think is really exciting,” he said. “[President Trump] appreciates it for how important it is for Florida’s economy, how important it is for the country.”

 Waltz also indicated that he would be traveling to the Florida event with the president aboard Air Force One.